raethkcj/CoolLine/README.md

 You may rename the folder to CoolLine or CoolLine-Classic, and remove the "master" part.

-Original project and rights owner https://github.com/phanx-wow/CoolLine
+Original project and rights owner https://github.com/phanx-wow/CoolLine Official wow retail wowinterface addon http://www.wowinterface.com/downloads/info12467-CoolLine.html